 The Old Lumpkin County Courthouse, which now houses the Dahlonega Gold Museum, was originally built in 1836, right near the start of Dahlonega’s Gold Rush boom.

-He’s also been known to cause knocking within the courthouse walls and even turn on the small model of the stamp press, which makes a startling loud pounding noise, all by himself.
+He’s also been known to cause knocking within the courthouse walls and to even turn on the small model of the stamp press, which makes a startling loud pounding noise, all by himself.

 3. Grapes & Ghosts Tasting Room

 The street that Grapes & Ghosts Tasting Room is located on used to be the rough part of Dahlonega, lined with saloons and brothels.
-The building that Dahlonega Walking Tours and their Grapes & Ghosts Tasting Room inhabit now is haunted by some ladies of the night known as Jake’s Girls.
+This building that Dahlonega Walking Tours and their Grapes & Ghosts Tasting Room inhabit now is haunted by some ladies of the night known as Jake’s Girls.

 Dahlonega Walking Tours gives a great ghost tour where you can learn all about the Jake’s Girls hauntings and the other mysterious entities in the building.
 Jake’s Girls have been known to knock on the walls and move objects.